kintsugi-programmer/kintsugi-stack-dsa-cpp/COMPETITIVE_PROGRAMMING/README.md

     - b= new sequence, acc to rule
       - a1 as 1st element
       - then ai( 2<= i <= m ) such that ai-1 <= ai
-      - length od this seq n
+      - length of this seq n
     - eg:
       - a=[4,3,2,6,3,3]
       - b=[4,6,3]